Presidency

 The 1958 Crisis

 The first occasion for General Fouad Chehab to be elected as President presented itself in 1952.
-That year, following the uprising against President Bechara El Khoury which led him to resign, General Chehab, who was the Army Commander, was named Prime Minister heading a tripartite Cabinet to oversee the elections of a new president.
+That year, following the uprising against President Bechara El Khoury which led to resignation, General Chehab, who was the Army Commander, was named Prime Minister heading a tripartite Cabinet to oversee the elections of a new president.
 Many politicians supported Chehab as an unchallenged candidate for the Presidency.
-Faithful to his deep democratic political education, he declined to even consider such a possibility.
-He believed that his highest duty as the Army Commander was to protect Lebanon’s democratic regime and to stand against any military involvement in politics.
-He was very perceptive to not allowing Lebanon to be dragged into situations similar to those in the neighboring Arab countries, where army officers took over power, opening the door to a chain of successive military coups.
+Faithful to his deep democratic political education, he would not even consider such a possibility.
+He believed that his primary duty as the Army Commander was to protect Lebanon’s democratic regime and to stand against any military involvement in politics.
+He was very cautious not to allow Lebanon to be dragged into situations similar to those in the neighboring Arab countries, where army officers took over power, opening the door to a chain of successive military coups.

 Four days into his mission as Prime Minister, Chehab had ensured the democratic election of a new president for the country: President Camille Chamoun.
 Chehab then diligently refocused on his military responsibilities.

-In the summer of 1958, the serious division of the Lebanese parties and public between pro-Americans (headed by Chamoun) and pro-Nasser (grouping the majority of Muslim leaders), manifested in armed clashes in the streets creating a volatile situation and jeopardizing the future of the newly independent state and its unity.
-Like in 1952, during the uprising against President El Khoury, Chehab, still Commander of the Lebanese Army, refused to allow any military interference or intervention; especially that he knew that the Army ran the inevitable risk of becoming divided itself.
-Under his command, the Army simply protected the presidential palace, prevented any of the fighting parties from taking over places of strategic importance, and remained thus united and immune.
+In the summer of 1958, the serious division of the Lebanese parties and public between pro-Americans (headed by Chamoun) and pro-Nasser (grouping the majority of Muslim leaders), was manifested in armed clashes in the streets creating a volatile situation and jeopardizing the unity and future of the newly independent state.
+Like in 1952, during the uprising against President El Khoury, Chehab, still Commander of the Lebanese Army, refused to allow any military interference or intervention; dreading that this would result in dividing the Army.
+Under his command, the Army protected the presidential palace, prevented any of the fighting factions from taking over strategic locations or institutions, and thus remained united and immune.

-As the crisis deepened and the Chamoun mandate neared its end, Chehab represented the only chance to bring back peace to a country facing a threatening predicament.
-He was widely trusted for his patriotism and impartiality, and was now supported by both the US and Nasser for his integrity.
-He was therefore proposed as the consensus presidential candidate to succeed Chamoun.
-At first, Chehab refused to accept the job, for the same reasons that saw him refuse it six years earlier.
-But when he became convinced that his role would prevent the possible collapse of the country’s unity, he finally accepted this mission.
-He was elected by the Lebanese Parliament on 31 July 1958.
+As the crisis deepened and the Chamoun mandate neared its end, Chehab represented the only chance to bring back peace to a country facing an existential threat.
+He was widely trusted for his patriotism and impartiality, and was supported by both the US and Nasser for his integrity.
+He was, therefore, proposed as the consensus presidential candidate to succeed Chamoun.
+At first, Chehab refused, for the same reasons that saw him refuse it six years earlier.
+But when he became convinced that his role would prevent the possible disintegration of the country, he finally accepted this mission.
+He was elected by the Lebanese Parliament on July 31, 1958.

 Rebuilding National Unity

-When President Chehab took office on 23 September 1958, the country was still severely divided between a pro-Arab camp, favorable for a rapprochement with Egypt’s Nasser, and a pro-West camp, favoring a rapprochement with the West.
-Due to the authority and respect that he had gained in his wise leadership of the Army over the years, he succeeded in imposing himself as a judge for the rival parties (especially after the brief ‘counter-uprising’ by Christian groups in October 1958).
+When President Chehab took office on 23 September 1958, the country was still severely divided between a pro-Arab camp, in favor of a rapprochement with Egypt’s Nasser, and a pro-West camp, favoring a rapprochement with the West.
+Due to the authority and respect that he had gained in his wise leadership of the Army over the years, he succeeded in embodying the role of a judge for the rival factions (especially after the brief ‘counter-uprising’ by Christian groups in October 1958).
 He formed a National Unity consensus government grouping the main rival politicians.
 This was the famous four-Minister Cabinet that included Rachid Karame (Prime Minister), Hussein Oueini, Raymond Edde and Pierre Gemayel.
-It governed from 14 October 1958 to 14 May 1960 (It was modified and expanded in October 1959).
+It remained in office from 14 October 1958 to 14 May 1960 (It was modified and expanded in October 1959).

 On the internal front, Chehab’s guiding principle was the spirit of the National Pact of 1943, the ‘non-written constitution’, which is founded on the art of constantly restructuring consensus at the national level, and ensuring everyone’s participation in government.

-At the international level and regarding Lebanon’s delicate foreign policy challenge, Chehab’s wisdom was to keep healthy friendly ties with the Western world – most particularly De Gaulle’s France and the Vatican – while assuming Lebanon’s full Arab identity as an active member of the Arab League.
+At the international level, with regards to Lebanon’s delicate foreign policy challenge, Chehab wisely sought to keep healthy friendly ties with the Western world – most particularly De Gaulle’s France and the Vatican – while assuming Lebanon’s full Arab identity as an active member of the Arab League.
 He refused to let Lebanon take part in any inter-Arab conflict, encouraging solidarity and ‘brotherhood’ amongst all the Arab countries.

-The neighboring United Arab Republic, grouping Egypt and Syria, and headed by Jamal Abdel Nasser, represented another delicate challenge.
+The neighboring United Arab Republic, joining Egypt and Syria and headed by Jamal Abdel Nasser, represented another delicate challenge.
 Abdel Nasser was the uncontested and highly charismatic Arab leader to whom the Muslim Lebanese public had a special affection, while the Christians looked at him with fear.
-Chehab succeeded in reassuring Nasser that no hostility against the United Arab Republic would be allowed to emerge from the Lebanese territory, and in return he got a clear undertaking from Nasser that Lebanon’s sovereignty, freedom and independence would be respected at all times.
-This was translated by the famous March 1959 Chehab-Nasser summit held under a tent, right at the Lebanese-Syrian border.
+Chehab succeeded in reassuring Nasser that no hostility against the United Arab Republic would be permitted from the Lebanese territory, and in return he got a clear undertaking from Nasser that Lebanon’s sovereignty, freedom and independence would be respected at all times.
+This was translated by the famous March 1959 Chehab-Nasser summit held in a tent, right at the Lebanese-Syrian border.

 The July 1960 Resignation

-A needed step to reinforce stability and completely heal the wounds of the 1958 crisis was to hold new parliamentary elections on fair democratic basis (The controversial elections of 1957 having been a main reason for the 1958 uprising).
-In April 1960 a carefully balanced new electoral law was passed by the Parliament paving the way for a fair parliamentary representation.
+A needed step to reinforce stability and completely heal the wounds of the 1958 crisis was to hold new parliamentary elections on a fair democratic basis (the controversial elections of 1957 having been a main reason for the 1958 uprising).
+In April 1960, a carefully balanced new electoral law was passed by the Parliament paving the way for a fair parliamentary representation.
 This law tactfully took into consideration all the particularities and needs of the various Lebanese political and confessional textures.
-(In 2009, almost 50 years later, it was still the fundamental basis used for a ‘fairest’ electoral law!)
+(In 2009, almost 50 years later, it was still the fundamental basis used for the ‘fairest’ electoral law!)

-On 20 July 1960, following these successful democratic parliamentary elections, seeing that the country had been stabilized and having paved the way for reforms, Chehab presented his resignation and called for new presidential elections.
-He believed that he had accomplished his duty when the country was facing an emergency situation, and that it could now be better lead by a civilian.
+On 20 July 1960, following these successful democratic parliamentary elections, Chehab presented his resignation and called for new presidential elections, seeing that the country had been stabilized and having paved the way for reforms.
+He believed that he had accomplished his duty when the country was facing an emergency situation, and that it could then be better led by a civilian.
 (In her late years, President Chehab’s wife revealed to people close to her a long kept secret: When reluctantly accepting his candidature in 1958, the President had already clearly expressed to her his intention/condition of stepping down after bringing back stability to the country, and thus remain faithful towards the democratic culture that he believed in, which refused military involvement in politics.
-He had given himself two years to accomplish this deed!)
+He had given himself two years to accomplish this mission!)

-After a long day of intense debates, that saw the Members of Parliament rally to Chehab’s residence in Jounieh, the deputies succeeded in convincing him to remain in office.
-He then decided to dedicate the rest of his term to initiate and lead development projects, administrative reforms and State modernization.
+After a long day of intense debates, that saw the Members of Parliament rally to Chehab’s residence in Jounieh, the MPs succeeded in convincing him to remain in office.
+He then decided to dedicate the rest of his term to initiate and lead development projects, administrative reforms and state modernization.

 Chehab’s Convictions Regarding the State

 During his military career, Chehab had become aware of the poor economic conditions and rudimentary life-style that some of the citizens of his country had been enduring (notably in Akkar, Hermel and South Lebanon).
-His modest, yet noble native upbringing, his mature Christian faith, and his democratic western education gave him a human and approach to matters of life.
-This sensitivity to social matters was enhanced by the military culture based on values that he imbibed during his studies and trainings in the French Military.
+His modest, yet noble native upbringing, his mature Christian faith, and his democratic western education endowed him with a humane approach and sensitivity to social matters, enhanced by the military culture based on values that he imbibed during his studies and trainings in the French Military.
 Therefore, in his firm conviction, public life had to be approached via its social aspect.

-He also knew well from his personal experience part of the Lebanese society, that the toughest obstacle that would stand in the way of building respectable public institutions able to offer security, prosperity, protected rights, equal opportunities and dignity to the citizens, was the mentality inherited from the Ottoman era following which citizens were prone to rely on feudal and confessional leaders to ensure their needs rather on the state’s institutions.
+He also knew well through personal experience that the toughest obstacle that would hinder the building of respectable public institutions able to offer security, prosperity, protected rights, equal opportunities and dignity to the citizens, was the mentality inherited from the Ottoman era.
+This mentality made citizens more prone to rely on feudal and confessional leaders to ensure their needs rather than on the state’s institutions.

-President Chehab was convinced that in order to reduce the confessional belonging and strengthen the national identity, the citizens should have their rights and needs provided and protected by a righteous and efficient state apparatus.
-“First provide them with a strong and fair State, and in time they would naturally bond in a unified national identity.”
-This was President Chehab’s belief.
-After dedicating the first two years of his mandate to provide peace and security, he could now focus his work on building a state based on this belief.
+President Chehab was convinced that in order to reduce confessional belonging and strengthen the national identity, citizens should have their rights and needs provided and protected by a righteous and efficient state apparatus.
+President Chehab belief was that “citizens should be first provided with a strong and fair state, and in time they would bond naturally within a unified national identity”.
+After dedicating the first two years of his mandate to providing peace and security, he could then focus on building a state based on this belief.

-During the second part of his mandate (1961-1964), President Chehab kept the same political balance for forming ministerial cabinets in which the confessional groups were all represented; with the introduction of a few new non-political figures into public life like Elias Sarkis and Fouad Boutros.
+During the second part of his mandate (1961-1964), President Chehab kept the same political equilibrium in forming ministerial cabinets, in which the confessional groups were all represented in addition to the introduction of a few new non-political figures into public life like Elias Sarkis and Fouad Boutros.

-Saeeb Salam formed two successive cabinets from August 1960 till October 1961; Rachid Karame headed a long-lived Cabinet from October 1961 to February 1964; and the last Cabinet was Hussein Oueini’s election Cabinet (February to October 1964).
+Saeeb Salam formed two successive cabinets between August 1960 and October 1961; Rachid Karame headed a long-lived Cabinet from October 1961 to February 1964; and the last Cabinet was Hussein Oueini’s election Cabinet, which lasted from February to October 1964.

 A Prosperous Period for Lebanon